sidduganeshsid/JAVAstackRepo/A1JAVAlang/notes/readme.md

 ![alt text](image-409.png)
 multiprogramming = running many programs in a single machine there are multiple forms of multiprogramming
-1. multi-user = more than one user using the same machine simultaneously.
+1. multi-user (unix & linux)(timesharing) = more than one user using the same machine simultaneously.

-2. multitasking = more than one task is running in the same machine simultaneously by single user.
+2. multitasking(windows, macOS) = more than one task is running in the same machine simultaneously by single user.

 multithreading is a type of multitasking. multiple threads are running